logicly-au/docs.iar-dst.online/level-of-care/level-of-care-1.rst

    * Be focussed on monitoring, with capability to step up in to other interventions as required.

-   * Include psycho-education and information via a GP.
+   * Include psychoeducation and information via a GP.
 The GP may also consider developing a MHTP (if consistent with Medicare Benefits Schedule).

 Other clinical interventions that may be required